 This is the power of compounding.
 In short, the bigger is the time period, the higher the power of compounding.

-But we should not forget that equity as an investment class is very risky and there should be a proper research before investing in equities directly.
+But we should not forget that equity as an investment class is very risky and there should be proper research before investing in equities directly.

 The chart shows the value of Rs 1000 compounded at various rates of return over time.

 Let’s take a lesson from the extraordinary intelligence in nature.
-In the far east, there is a tree called Chinese Bamboo Tree.
+In the far east, there is a tree called the Chinese Bamboo Tree.

 This tree differs from most other trees in the sense that it doesn’t grow in a usual fashion.